Ballad of a Thin Man: Recording

-Meaning
+Inspiration and interpretations

 Dylan's song revolves around the mishaps of a Mr. Jones, who keeps blundering into strange situations, and the more questions he asks, the less the world makes sense to him.
 Critic Andy Gill called the song "one of Dylan's most unrelenting inquisitions, a furious, sneering, dressing-down of a hapless bourgeois intruder into the hipster world of freaks and weirdoes which Dylan now inhabited."

 In August 1965, soon after recording the song, when questioned by Nora Ephron and Susan Edmiston about the identity of Mr. Jones, Dylan was deadpan: "He's a real person.
 You know him, but not by that name...
 I saw him come into the room one night and he looked like a camel.
 He proceeded to put his eyes in his pocket.
 I asked this guy who he was and he said, 'That's Mr. Jones.'
 Then I asked this cat, 'Doesn't he do anything but put his eyes in his pocket?'
 And he told me, 'He puts his nose on the ground.'
 It's all there, it's a true story."
-At a press conference in San Francisco in December 1965, Dylan supplied more information about Mr. Jones: "He's a pinboy.
+At a press conference in San Francisco in December 1965, Dylan supplied more information about Mr. Jones.
+Though he claimed he could not reveal Mr. Jones' first name because he would be sued, he said, "He's a pinboy.
 He also wears suspenders."

 In March 1986, Dylan told his audience in Japan: "This is a song I wrote a while back in response to people who ask me questions all the time.
 You just get tired of that every once in a while.
 You just don't want to answer no more questions.
 I figure a person’s life speaks for itself, right?
 So, every once in a while you got to do this kind of thing, you got to put somebody in their place...
 So this is my response to something that happened over in England.
 I think it was about '63, '64. [sic] Anyway the song still holds up.
 Seems to be people around still like that.
 So I still sing it.
 It's called 'Ballad Of A Thin Man'."

 There has been speculation whether Mr. Jones was based on a specific journalist.
 In 1975, reporter Jeffrey Jones "outed" himself in a Rolling Stone article, describing how he had attempted to interview Dylan at the 1965 Newport Folk Festival.
 When Dylan and his entourage later chanced on the hapless reporter in the hotel dining room, Dylan shouted mockingly, "Mr. Jones!
 Gettin' it all down, Mr. Jones?"
 When Bill Flanagan asked Dylan, in 1990, whether one reporter could claim all the credit for Mr. Jones, Dylan replied: "There were a lot of Mister Joneses at that time.
 Obviously there must have been a tremendous amount of them for me to write that particular song.
 It was like, 'Oh man, here's the thousandth Mister Jones'."